 In any successful business (or family for that matter) communication is key.
 Opening a dialogue with your family members on your intention to begin a succession plan is a vital first step.

-Now this doesn’t necessarily mean include all related members of staff from top to bottom of the business, but it is advisable to include anybody with a direct economic interest in the business or have long term experience or knowledge of the business as they may have valuable contributions to make during the process.
+Now, this doesn’t necessarily mean including all related members of staff from top to bottom of the business, but it is advisable to include anybody with a direct economic interest in the business or have long term experience or knowledge of the business as they may have valuable contributions to make during the process.

 This also provides a valuable opportunity to discuss the collective goals and objectives for the business moving forward.

 Within a family business, relationships can be complexed.
 Therefore it can be difficult to make business decisions objectively.
 For example, you may want your firstborn son/daughter to one day be at the helm of the business, but do they have the adequate experience, skills or even the desire to fulfil the role for the long term future of the business?

 Many family businesses fear an external hire could compromise the culture of the business, when in fact the culture of the business could be the main attraction for those external hires.